-The subject premises includes twenty seven car parking spaces located to the rear of the building.
+The subject premises includes 27 car parking spaces located to the rear of the building.
 In addition, there are over 400 free public car parking spaces within a short walking distance from the premises.
-A two spot late night taxi rank is located on the northern side of Queen Street adjacent to the '4 Bargain Hunters' retail premises.
+A late night taxi rank (2 spaces) is located on the northern side of Queen Street adjacent to the '4 Bargain Hunters' retail premises.
+The site is within walking distance of Campbelltown Railway Station.